Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 {% endraw %}
 ```
 Because GEM5 support various architecture emulation,
-it needs a generic interface that can conveys
+it needs a generic interface that can convey
 architecture specific information
 based on the target architecture to be compiled.
 GEM5 provides *MicroAssembler* python class
 which contains not only a parser and lexer instance,
-but also the architecture specific meta-data
+but also architecture specific meta-data
 required for understanding specific ISAs
 (e.g., Macroop, Microop, ROM code).
 Because we are focusing on the x86 ISA,